ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 - Keybinds: see \nameref{keybinds}
 - Toggle: see \nameref{toggle}
 - Timers: see \nameref{timers}
-- Output rounding: rounding mode applied to the sum of the inputs, always done to an integer.
-Possible values are "disabled", "nearest", "floor" (closest smaller number), and "ceil" (closest bigger number)
+- Output rounding: rounding mode applied to the sum of the inputs, always done to an integer when enabled.
+Possible values are "disabled" (displays $2$ decimals), "nearest", "floor" (closest smaller number), and "ceil" (closest bigger number)
 - Outputs

 <!-- TODO: update figure after the functionality/textures are finalized -->